ibm-cloud-docs/databases-for-mongodb/connecting-external.md

 ## Other Language Drivers
 {: #mongodb-other-lang-drivers}

 MongoDB has a vast array of language drivers.
 The table covers a few of the most common.
-If you're looking for more languages, try the [MongoDB.org Driver List](http://www.mongodb.org/display/DOCS/Drivers).
+If you're looking for more languages, try the [MongoDB.org Driver List](http://www.mongodb.org/display/DOCS/Drivers){: .external}.